syncfusion-content/wpf-docs/wpf/Ribbon/RibbonCheckBox.md

 ---
 # RibbonCheckBox

-RibbonCheckBox is used to select or unselect options.
-RibbonCheckBox control provide similar set of functionalities like normal CheckBox control in Ribbon.
+`RibbonCheckBox` is used to select or unselect options.
+It provides similar set of functionalities like normal CheckBox control in Ribbon.

-The following code example illustrates how to use RibbonCheckBox control in Ribbon instance.
+The following code example illustrates how to use `RibbonCheckBox` control in Ribbon instance.

 {% highlight xml %}